David Vanterpool

-David Vanterpool (born March 31, 1973) is an American professional basketball coach and former player.
-He most recently served as an assistant coach for the Brooklyn Nets of the National Basketball Association (NBA).
+David Lawrence Vanterpool (born March 31, 1973) is an American professional basketball coach and former player.
+He currently serves as an assistant coach for the Washington Wizards of the National Basketball Association (NBA).
 During his playing career, he earned an All-EuroLeague Second Team selection during the 2003–04 season, while playing with Montepaschi Siena.

 College career

 Vanterpool played high school basketball at Montgomery Blair High School, in Silver Spring, Maryland, before playing college basketball at St. Bonaventure University, with the St. Bonaventure Bonnies, between 1991 and 1995, leading the team in scoring his senior year when they played in the NIT for the first time in over a decade.

 Playing career

 In 1995, Vanterpool was selected in the Continental Basketball Association (CBA) draft by the Quad City Thunder.
 In October–November 1995, he played for a week in Italy, with the LegADue (Italian second division) team Brescialat Gorizia.
 From 1996 to 1999, Vanterpool played for the Jilin Northeast Tigers in the Chinese New Basketball Alliance (CNBA) (1996–1997), and in the Chinese Basketball Association (CBA) (1998–99).
 He played with the Continental Basketball Association's Yakima Sun Kings, between 1999 and 2001, winning the CBA title in 2000.

 He also played in 22 games with the Washington Wizards of the NBA, in the 2000–01 season, and with the ABA's Kansas City Knights, in the 2001–02 season.
 He was also signed for a brief period by the NBA's Detroit Pistons (2000), and the New Jersey Nets (2001), but he did not play in any NBA games for those clubs.

 Vanterpool then played in Italy with Air Avellino (2002–2003), and Montepaschi Siena, from 2003 through 2005 (he won the Italian League championship in 2004 and the Italian SuperCup in 2004), before moving to CSKA Moscow, with whom he won a EuroLeague championship at the 2006 EuroLeague Final Four.